neoforged/.github/primers/1.22/index.md

 `RenderPipeline`s that were used by both a standalone block and the terrain has been split into separate pipelines: one with prefix `_BLOCK` and `_TERRAIN`, respectively.
 This includes the solid, cutout, translucent, and tripwire pipelines.
 No block variant exists for the translucent pipeline.

+### Item Atlases

+The block atlas no longer contains textures specifically for items.
+Those have been moved to their own atlas named `minecraft:items`, with the id stored at `AtlasIds#ITEMS`.

+If a given `Material` can use both block and item textures, then it should be supplied with the `ModelManager#BLOCK_OR_ITEM` special case.

 - `com.mojang.blaze3d.opengl`
     - `GlDevice` now takes in a `ShaderSource` instead of a `BiFunction`
         - `getOrCompileShader` now takes in a `ShaderSource` instead of a `BiFunction`